 Lisa Directo Davis, JMC Program Director

 This year the JMC is pairing up with Outdoor Education to host meditation outdoors in various places on campus.
-Morning and Evening offerings will be announced soon.
+Morning and Evening offerings.

 Remembering the Remarkable Legacy of Anne Marie Becraft